vchat-meme-blip/polymarket-cafe/FEATURES.md

 ## The Agent Dossier: Your AI's Profile

 The Dossier is where you create, customize, and manage your AI agents (Quants).
 All configurations are saved persistently to the database.
+It now features a clean, tabbed interface for easier navigation.

 -   **Profile Tab:**
     -   **AI Personality Co-pilot:** Use keywords to brainstorm a unique personality for your agent.